ajmhs/ros-integration-toolkit/README.md

 Export File Name is automatically generated when selecting data types, but can be entered directly by the user.
 Export options include:
  - **IDL Types File**: Exports the selected types as IDL (Interface Description Language), can be used with RTIDDSGen to generate typesupport code in a variety of programming languages.
+ - **Strip dds_ namespace**: Exports the selected types without the dds_ namespace which is now not mandatory thanks to the ROS aliasing improvements in Connext 7.5.0.
  - **XML Types File**: Exports the selected types as XML, can be used with RTI Admin Console and other RTI ecosystem components.
  - **Routing Service Config File**: Creates a configuration XML file for RTI Routing Service, using the selected types, in a generic 2-way topic bridge, ready to be customized by the user to set the appropriate topic direction and domains.
  - **Recording Service Config File**: Creates a configuration XML file for RTI Recording Service for the selected topics.